lukbukkit/action-pr-limits/README.md

 # Limit Pull Requests
-A GitHub action which limits pull requests on specific branches
+A GitHub action which limits pull requests to given branches